eggheadio-projects/create-amazing-animations-with-greensock-notes/01-Setup-GreenSock-as-a-Module-with-Parcel.md

 📹 [Video](https://egghead.io/lessons/greensock-setup-greensock-as-a-module-with-parcel)

-1. Start by creating a folder for your new project, then add [parcel bundler](https://parceljs.org/getting_started.html) as a dev dependency.
+1. Start by creating a folder for your new project, then add 🤔[parcel bundler](https://parceljs.org/getting_started.html) as a dev dependency.

 ```
 yarn add -D parcel-bundler